andrewcooke/choochoo/docs/cda.md

     *plus* braking *plus* rolling resistance.

-  * The difference between energy input and output will be seen as a difference in speed before and after (kinetic energy).
+  * The difference between energy input and output will be seen as a difference in speed before and after (kinetic energy), ignoring losses due to braking.

 That's a fair number of variables, but we can simplify things by: